Kick101/vaults/Ideas and Improvements/Red Teaming/Active Directory/Attacks/Privilege Escalation.md

 ### AsReproasting
 __Pre-Authentication__ means sending encrypted timestamp before requesting TGT.
-Asreproasting occurs when a user account has the privilege "_Does not require Pre-Authentication_" enabled.
+As-reproasting occurs when a user account has the privilege "_Does not require Pre-Authentication_" enabled.

 - Attackers can send a junk request for authentication, and the KDC will return _TGT_ for users that have Pre-Authentication disabled.
 - KDC responds with the `PRINCIPAL UNKNOWN` error for invalid usernames.
 - Whenever the KDC prompts for Kerberos Pre-Authentication, this means username exists.

+> With sufficient rights (GenericWrite or GenericAll), Kerberos preauth can be forced disabled as well.

 ```bash
 GetNPUsers.py spookysec.local/svc-admin -no-pass -dc-ip $IP